GonzaloPerezBlasco/D3MLPolarization/TestAModelFolder/FileReadingStoring/READMEAmorphousFileLectureTests.md

-<h1>AmorphousFileLectureCreate.ipynb</h1>

-Reads from D3Files all the files it is going to process

-Outputs the following folders and files:
+<h1>AmorphousFileLectureTests.ipynb</h1>

+<h2>Objective of program:</h2>

+It takes all known Polarization files, extracts the files used in the amorphous configuration and processes them to be used by *TestAModelFolder/ML/AmorphousMLAlone.ipynb*

+<h2>Input:</h2>

+It looks in the folder *TestAModelFolder/FileReadingStoring/D3Files* for zipped files with .fli files directly downloaded from the ILL Cloud (just download the entire experiment folder, zipped)
+<h2>Output: </h2>

-1. **AmorphousLog\_Testing\_Creation.txt**
+1. **AmorphousBadFiles**
-Logs all the prints and every step the code does.
-If you trust the code, it is irrelevant.
-If you don't trust it or want to change it then this txt file will tell you how each experiment file has been processed and where there might have been issues.
+Contains all the .fli separated in experiment sets folders that were rejected (not enough points, negative polarizations, etc.)

-2. **Amorphous\_CellID**
+2. **AmorphousMLDataBase**
-Contains the Cell IDs found on all the files.
-Needed for the ML code.
+Contains the .txt files NECESSARY for the ML algorithm.
+There are two per experiment.
+No manual manipulation is needed.

+    2.1 **{base\_name}.txt**
+Contains DeltaTime (the time of the measurement measured from the first VALID polarization measurement), PolarizationD3, SoftPolarizationD3 (the polarization after using a Savitzky-Golay filter) and ErrPolarizationD3 (the uncertainty)

+    2.2 **{base\_name}\_Parameters.txt**
+Contains the CellID, Pressure, LabPolarization (the polarization measured at the lab) and LabTimeCellID (the time when it was measured) for both cells (analyser and polariser)

 3. **AmorphousPlotResults**
 This folder will store the graphs of all the experiments that were accepted.
 Not needed for anything but it is nice to see the files that will be fed to the model.
-For each experiment you can find the following files:
+For each experiment you can find the following file:

     3.1 **{base\_name}\_ExtendedArea.png**
 It shows the same pot and also the range $y_{min} = m x + n - 1.3N < y < m x + n + 1.3N < y_{max}$.
 The points outside the green area will be discarded as they are considered to be too off to be considered correct.

-4. **AmorphousMLDataBase**
+4. **AmorphousLog\_Testing\_Creation.txt**
+Logs all the prints and every step the code does.
+If you trust the code, it is irrelevant.
+If you don't trust it or want to change it then this txt file will tell you how each experiment file has been processed and where there might have been issues.

+5. **AmorphousPolariserAndAnalyser_IDs**
-Contains the .txt files NECESSARY for the ML algorithm.
-There are two per experiment
+Contains the Cell IDs found on all the files.
+Needed for the ML code.

-    4.1 **{base\_name}.txt**
-Contains DeltaTime (the time of the measurement measured from the first VALID polarization measurement), PolarizationD3, SoftPolarizationD3 (the polarization after using a Savitzky-Golay filter) and ErrPolarizationD3 (the uncertainty)

-    4.2 **{base\_name}\_Parameters.txt**
-Contains the CellID, Pressure, LabPolarization (the polarization measured at the lab) and LabTimeCellID (the time when it was measured)

-5. **AmorphousDataBase**
-Contains all the .fli files that were attempted to be read

-6. **AmorphousBadFiles**
-Contains all the .fli separated in experiment sets folders that were rejected (not enough points, negative polarizations, etc.)

 _________________________________________________________________________________________